 Vero Board/stripboard: https://amzn.to/2MTf9jD

 Soldering iron kit: “best” You guys should definitely purchase this https://amzn.to/2zfoNuJ

 Please Note: these are affiliate links.
 I may make a commission if you buy the components through these links.
 I would appreciate your support in this way!

 Before I explain how these Logic Gates will be used in the PLC Ladder Logic programming, first I would like to tell you, that these Ladder Logic Programs will be written for the Fatek PLC FBs-14.

 I will use Inputs: X0, X1, X2, … Xn and

 Outputs: Y0, Y1, Y2, … Yn.

-A NOT Gate is usually known as the inverter or Buffer is a logic gate which implements logical negation, in simple words the NOT Gate is used to convert 1 into 0 and similarly 0 into 1.
+A NOT Gate is usually known as the inverter or Buffer is a logic gate that implements logical negation, in simple words the NOT Gate is used to convert 1 into 0 and similarly 0 into 1.
 The NOT Gate takes only 1 input and gives only one output.

 NOT Gate Symbol: